 When I was a kid, I loved opening gifts.
 Christmas was my favorite day of the year, and Christmas morning was one of the few days I would voluntarily get up early regardless of how much I had slept the previous night.
-I loved a lot less watching other people open gifts.
+On the other hand, I loved watching other people open gifts a lot less.
 Occasionally, my brothers and I would take the money we had saved up and buy something small for each other and for our mother.
 I knew it was something I should do, and it brought me some satisfaction when I could tell they liked the gift I bought for them.
 But the joy of gift-giving for me was primarily on the receiving end.

 This same transition from treating life as an individual sport to a team sport is characteristic of all personal growth and maturity, whether the individual is male or female.

 The seasons of my life when I was at my best were the seasons I made an effort to connect with other people and contribute to their well-being.
 The seasons of my life when I was at my worst were the seasons I was consumed with my own interests and ambitions.
 There is a mysterious principle built into the world that the people who give the most tend to be the happiest.
 Some people call it karma.
 Some people call it sowing and reaping.
 Some people call it the law of reciprocity.
 But I can think of many examples in my own life of people who search for what they can give.
 And I can think of many examples of people who still have the childlike mentality of searching only for what they can take.
 Will Smith said it simply and effectively, “If you’re not making someone else’s life better, then you’re wasting your time.
 Your life will become better by making other lives better. . .”

 There is a mysterious principle built into the world that the people who give the most tend to be the happiest.
 Some people call it karma.
 Some people call it sowing and reaping.
 Some people call it the law of reciprocity.